Dangri: Origin and route

-The Tangri river originates in the Shivalik hills on the border of Haryana and Himachal Pradesh State, and flows along the Haryana and Punjab border before meeting with the Ghaggar river at the confluence.
+The Tangri river originates in the Shivalik hills on the border of Haryana and Himachal Pradesh states, and flows along the Haryana and Punjab border before meeting with the Ghaggar river.
 The basin is classified in two parts, Khadir and Bangar, the higher area that is not flooded in rainy season is called Bangar and the lower flood-prone area is called Khadar.

-The Dangri or Tangri is a stream that rises in the Morni Hills of the Siwalik Hills of south-eastern Himachal Pradesh in India, and flows for 70 km in Haryana.
+The Dangri or Tangri is a stream that rises in the Morni Hills of the Siwalik Hills of south-eastern Himachal Pradesh, and flows for 70 km in Haryana.
 It joins the Markanda River (Haryana) at the Haryana-Punjab border north of Sadhpur Viran in the northwest of the Kurukshetra district and south of Mehmudpur Rurki in south Patiala district.
 The combined Dangir-Markanda stream merges with the Sarsuti River in northeast Kaithal district, east of Diwana and southwest of Adoya, before joining the Ghaggar river just east of Dhandota village near Kasoli town in northwest Kaithal.
 It is thereafter known as the Ghaggar.
-Further downstream on the banks of the Ghaggar stands an old derelict fort at Sirsa town named Sarsuti.
+Further downstream on the banks of the Ghaggar stands a derelict fort at Sirsa town named Sarsuti.
 After the Ottu barrage, the Ghaggar river is called the Hakra River and in Sindh it is called the Nara River.
 The order of rivers from left to right is the Ghaggar, Dangri, Markanda and Sarsuti.
 Further left to the right, the Chautang and Somb rivers are tributaries of the Yamuna.

 It is believed that Sarsuti is a corruption of the word Sarasvati and that the 6–8 km wide channel of the Sarsuti–Ghaggar system might have once been the Sarasvati River mentioned in the Rig Veda.
 This Sarsuti channel is currently being revived by the Government of Haryana as the ancient Sarasvat river.